Shabbat, Minyanim and Holidays

 A nice way to start and end Shabbat at Ansche Chesed is to do so with Rabbi Kalmanofsky at two programs that are free and open to all.

-Each Saturday morning at 9:15 am in the chapel (ground floor), Rabbi Kalmanofsky leads a discussion about the weekly Torah portion, looking at it through the eyes of favorite commentators, ancient, medieval and modern, midrashic, mystical and academic.
+On Saturday mornings at 9:15 am in the chapel (ground floor), Rabbi Kalmanofsky leads a discussion about the weekly Torah portion, looking at it through the eyes of favorite commentators, ancient, medieval and modern, midrashic, mystical and academic (note: this class is currently on summer hiatus – stay tuned for a return date).
 On several Shabbat late afternoons each year, Rabbi Kalmanofsky hosts Minchah, Seudah Shelishit and Havdallah (minchah is the afternoon service; seudah shelishit is the third Shabbat meal, traditionally held just before sunset; and havdallah is the short ritual that marks the symbolic end of Shabbat).
 The group meets on the fifth floor.
 Check the calendar for dates and start times.
 They depend on when Shabbat ends during a given week.

 On 10 Shabbat afternoons during the cold winter months of November through March, parents can bring their possibly stir-crazy young ones to Ansche Chesed’s Shabbat Gym on the synagogue’s lower level.
 And it’s not just the kids who have fun while getting to know each other.
 Parents often form fast friendships.
 The annual cost for the Shabbat Gym is $195/year for members and to $260 for non-members.
 To learn more or to register, contact Martin Sivorinovsky (MSivorinovsky@anschechesed.org | 212.865.0600 x 216).